Human, CAT, MT or robot: who translates and writes the best?

 So-called CAT tools have proven particularly effective in the translation of technical texts.
 Computer-assisted translation uses bilingual or multilingual databases.
 Sophisticated algorithms compare the new texts with segments translated previously.
 Such programs are like hard-working helpers, who assist humans.

 The repositories of these CAT tools are known as translation memories.
 They are filled, maintained and used by experienced language professionals.
 The software suggests the stored sentence fragments to the specialist as they translate.
-They then use their expertise to decide: can I use the suggested translation?
-Maybe I can ‘recycle’ at least part of it?
+They then use their expertise to decide: can I use the suggested translation or part of it?
 Or should I ignore it entirely as the context isn’t quite right?
 For you, this means specifically: if texts contain countless repetitions, translation memories can save time and money.
 They are generally also conducive to consistency within your documents.

 CAT tools are particularly worthwhile for repetitive or technical texts.
 In flowing texts or transcreation, CAT tools tend to be a hindrance.